philadams-zz/philadams.net/content/pages/quotes.md

 > _John Maynard Keynes_

 -
-> Only two things can happen here: nothing or something bad. _Bob
+> Only two things can happen: nothing, or something bad.
-> Morris, of no-good situations_
+> _Bob Morris, of no-good situations_

 -
 > The best way to have a good idea is to have a lot of ideas.
 > _Linus Pauling_

+-
+> Everything you can imagine is real. _Pablo Picasso_

+-
+> We have more power than will; and it is often by way of excuse to
+> ourselves that we fancy things are impossible.
+> _Francois Duc de la Rochefoucauld_

 -
 > In doing, there is knowing.
 Doing is the resolution of knowing. _Diego